natasharivers/natasharivers/README.md

 **natasharivers/natasharivers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- :computer: I am a Data Scientist who graduated from Codeup on September 3, 2021 :woman_student:
+- :computer: I am a Data Scientist :woman_student:

 Concepts that I use regularly:
   - SQL